1Solon/stationeers-dedicated-server-docker/Readme.md

 By default, the container runs SteamCMD on startup to install/update the dedicated server into the mounted `/stationeers/gameServer` folder.
 To disable, set `AUTO_UPDATE=false` in `.env`.

+Notes:
+- Validation can be slow.
+To skip validation on each start, set `STEAMCMD_VALIDATE=false`.
+- If SteamCMD reports a non-fatal error (e.g., state 0x6) but server files already exist, the container will proceed to start the server.
+It retries once automatically.

 ## Healthcheck

 The `stationeers` service is considered healthy when it finds the "loaded .* systems successfully" line in the file log.
 If you enable `LOG_TO_STDOUT=true`, either disable the healthcheck or change it to something like a port check: